Address of the Leaning Tower of Pisa: Piazza del Duomo, 56126 Pisa, Italy

 - There are 297 spiral steps to climb to get to the top of the Leaning Tower and there is no lift!

 Our route planning from Chianti to Pisa

 We had rented a car for our stay in Tuscany (via Hertz car rentals– I wouldn’t recommend them as we had a very bad customer service, very good car though!).
 We tried to minimalize the travel in public transport so that our 6month old daughter can spend as much as time in the comfort of her car seat and she can be fed and changed in the car comfortably (we try our best to avoid the nappy changing in public toilets as I found it very unhygienic at some places).
+But we also had witnessed a lot of Personal injury cases back home, and I perceived this city to be akin, and so, we took great care while traveling.
 With this in mind, we drove to the nearest train station called Empoli with ample car parking facilities.
 We parked roughly for about 3.30hours and it only cost us 3euros.
 Train tickets were easily attainable, there was hardly a queue and we didn’t have to wait much for our 30min train journey to the Pisa station.
 The train ticket from Empoli to Pisa one way was 5.60 euros per person (pic of the ticket is attached).
 You can also check prices/book train tickets in advance using the Trenitalia website.
 Whichever way you choose, you must validate your ticket on the day before travel using the designated little machine in the station, see the photo below.
 You could either get the bus or walk for 25mins from the Pisa central train station to get to the Leaning Tower.
 We preferred the walk one way to enjoy the views and even baby seemed really happy in her carrier swinging her legs away and smiling to all the passers-by!

 The Address of the car park near the Empoli station: Metropark Parcheggio di Empoli, Viale Palestro, 50053 Empoli Fl, Italy.